Learning how visual testing works

 Accepting or rejecting visual differences

 Visual checkpoints yield results for human testers to evaluate.
-If no meaningful differences are detected between the baseline and checkpoint images, then the Applitools Eyes dashboard will mark the checkpoint as accepted or "Passed".
+If no meaningful differences are detected between the baseline and checkpoint images, then the Eyes Test Manager will mark the checkpoint as accepted or "Passed".

 However, if a meaningful difference is detected, then the checkpoint will be marked as "Unresolved".
 Visual AI can detect changes, but it needs you, as the human testers, to decide if the change is a new feature or a real bug.
 You will need to explicitly accept or reject the change.

-If you reject the unresolved checkpoint by clicking the thumbs-down icon (👎), then the dashboard will mark the checkpoint as "Failed".
-The dashboard will also automatically fail any future occurrences of the same rejected checkpoint image.
+If you reject the unresolved checkpoint by clicking the thumbs-down icon (👎), then the Test Manager will mark the checkpoint as "Failed".
+The Test Manager will also automatically fail any future occurrences of the same rejected checkpoint image.

-On the other hand, if you accept the unresolved checkpoint by clicking the thumbs-up icon (👍), then the dashboard will mark the checkpoint as "Passed", and the current checkpoint image will be used as the new baseline image for future comparisons.
+On the other hand, if you accept the unresolved checkpoint by clicking the thumbs-up icon (👍), then the Test Manager will mark the checkpoint as "Passed", and the current checkpoint image will be used as the new baseline image for future comparisons.

-Any time you accept or reject checkpoints in the dashboard, you must click the Save icon to save your results.
+Any time you accept or reject checkpoints in the Test Manager, you must click the Save icon to save your results.